 Feeling out of control or controlled by food?

-Health is reliant not only on physical well-being, but also social and psychological well-being.
+Health is not just your physical well-being, but also social and psychological well-being.
 Together, we can work towards self-acceptance and self-care while waving goodbye to the restraints of diet culture.
-Through my one-on-one nutrition counseling services, I strive to help those who struggle with:
+Through one-on-one nutrition counseling services, we provide trauma informed and weight inclusive care to those with:

-Please contact me via my contact page to inquire about availability for new clients.
+Please contact us via the contact page to inquire about availability for new clients.

 GOOD FAITH ESTIMATE